and0125/docker-kubernetes/docker-for-python-microservices/Section 2 notes.md

 - In the same way, it has a serialization framework.
 The serialization also defines objects that can be reused, and can mask certain fields in returning data, to allow for sending partial objects.
 - It has full swagger documentation support.
 - There's a pytest-flask module to create tests and add some fixtures ready to work iwth a flask application.

+## Building A Web service Container

+To create a container capable of running a microservice, we need to copy the code to the container, and the code needs to be served through a web server.

+**NOTE**: most of the configuration files will be placed inside subdirectories in the `./docker` directory in the container.

+The example container will run a web server using uWSGI (web socket gateway interface protocol) for the FLask app.
+Although, a very common configuration is to have NGINX used in front of uWSGI to serve static files, as it is best for that.
+However, when you are not loading static files, and making a restful API, its not needed to have an NGINX configuration for simplicity.
+NGINX can communicate with a uWSGI server through the uwsgi protocol, but can also communicate with the API using HTTP.

+Chapter breaks down what the steps in the dockerfile are meant to do; straightforward to follow along with the reference documentation.

+## Travis CI Notes

+Travis CI works closely with Github, and its a popular continuous integration service that's free for public GitHub projects.

+Travis works a bit differently from other tools by starting a new virtual machine when it create independent jobs.

+This means that any artifact created for a previous stage needs to be copied somewhere else to be downloaded at the start of the next stage.